mapanet/NSE/docs/04_NSE_Intersections.md

 #### Validation 2

-None as if NSE_TOTAL > 0 AND NSE_SCORE IS NULL
+None as if DWELLINGS_TOTAL > 0 AND NSE_SCORE IS NULL

 #### Validation 3

-14,162 records where NSE_TOTAL = 0 (as original file has no data for those)
+14,162 records where DWELLINGS_TOTAL = 0 (as original file has no data for those)